Kotlin/KEEP/proposals/KEEP-0466-expect-defaults.md

 }
 ```

-... define a fallback implementation for `Bar`, to be used whenever a platform
+... define a default implementation for `Bar`, to be used whenever a platform
 doesn't actualize it further?
 Or does define an interface to be actualized in
 every platform?
 Note that the syntax is only ambiguous for classifiers with only
 abstract methods, though, a rather uncommon case for expect/actual

 On the other hand, having to write a modifier interrupts the "happy path" of
-adding fallback implementations, since you need to remember this modifier.
+adding default implementations, since you need to remember this modifier.
-It also makes diagnostics a bit harder, since whether there's a fallback is
+It also makes diagnostics a bit harder, since whether there's a default is
 "inferred", rather than explicit.
 However, we think that the trade off should go
 in the direction of no modifier.